moliver28/research-handbook/content/handbook/engineering/architecture/workflow/index.md

 They are version controlled documents that are released alongside our [user-facing documentation](https://gitlab.com/gitlab-org/gitlab/-/tree/master/doc/architecture/blueprints) and you can find [a list of published ones](https://docs.gitlab.com/ee/architecture) there too.
+Some of the design documents also live in separate repositories when it is a pragmatic thing to do, see [GCP integration design doc](https://gitlab.com/gitlab-org/architecture/gitlab-gcp-integration/design-doc) as an example.

-Long-term iterations, longer than a single milestone, either on features or maintenance tasks, are challenging because it is easy to lose consensus, conceptual integrity, architectural consistency, or alignment in why and how we are doing something.
+Long-term iterations, longer than a single milestone, either on features or maintenance tasks, are challenging because it is easy to lose focus, consensus, conceptual integrity, architectural consistency, or alignment in why and how we are doing something.

-A design document describes a technical vision and a set of principles that will guide implementation, as we move forward.
+A design document describes a technical vision, a set of principles and key architectural decisions that will guide implementation, as we move forward.
 It acts as guardrails to keep team aligned.
 Design documents get constantly updated with new insights and knowledge, after every iteration, to become even more useful with time.

 You can start with a design document that is one paragraph long, and evolve the content as you move forward with your exploratory work, depending on what you learn along the way.
+Design documents are not supposed to be complete and detailed blueprints written upfront before we start implementation.

 ### Why are design documents tracked in merge requests?

 Design documents are tracked as version controlled artifacts.
 This enables anyone to propose changes in the form of merge requests.
+The merge requests can be reviewed and approved before merging.
 Engineers usually provide feedback in code review process by leaving comments in merge requests' diffs.
 We are using the same process here.
 By doing so we can ensure that:

 - there is always a single document that represents the current state of a given proposal
-- you do not have to traverse multiple issues or threaded discussions to grok our direction
+- you do not have to traverse multiple issues or threaded discussions to understand the direction
-- feedback can be given and applied in the form of concrete suggestions using 'suggestions' feature
+- feedback can be given and applied in the form of concrete suggestions and comments
-- proposals / changes are being made in merge requests, using "design as code" workflow
+- proposals / changes / decisions are being made in merge requests using "design as code" workflow

 ### Do I need to use Architecture Design Workflow?

 Using the workflow is recommended for changes that meet any of the following
 conditions:

-- requires coordination across multiple functions
+- requires coordination across multiple functions, teams, departments
-- could impact overall system stability
+- could impact overall system stability, availability or performance
-- requires more implementation time than two milestones
+- multiple team members are being involved across multiple milestones
 - changes GitLab in a significant way
 - impacts the operation of GitLab substantially
 - introduce special handling across distributions and deployments